microsoft/Windows-driver-samples/audio/sysvad/README.md

 ---
 topic: sample
-description: The Microsoft SysVAD Virtual Audio Device Driver (SYSVAD) shows how to develop a WDM audio driver that exposes support for multiple audio devices.
+description: "The Microsoft SysVAD Virtual Audio Device Driver (SYSVAD) shows how to develop a WDM audio driver that exposes support for multiple audio devices."
 languages:
 - cpp
 products: